Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: alpha_enh

 	:Description:
-		TODO

 		Part of the `alpha` coeﬃcient related to the fraction of vegetation.
 		Example value: 0.016 Bellucco et al. (2017) [B2017]_

 	:Configuration: